Itaewon: Local attractions

-Itaewon was long known as a hub for high quality counterfeit goods, but those products have largely disappeared.
-Some authentic goods that are only produced in Korea for the international market, as well as some authentic imports, are also available.
-Itaewon is known for its tailors who produce custom-made shirts and suits.

-Gyeongnidan-gil is a street in Itaewon.
-It is in the middle of the Itaewon Elementary School district.
-There are many international restaurants along the street.
+Itaewon, along with neighborhoods and attractions like Hongdae, Insadong, and Seoul Tower, is one of the most popular places in Seoul for tourists.
+As Seoul's "international district", it is known for serving a variety of cuisines from all over the world, many of which are not widely available in South Korea.
+All That Jazz, the oldest active jazz club in the country, is located in Itaewon.
+Itaewon Books, the oldest English-language secondhand bookstore in the city, can also be found there.

+Itaewon includes Seoul's gay village, known as Homo Hill.
+Despite the taboo nature of homosexuality in South Korea, people can express themselves openly within the neighborhood.

+Seoul Central Mosque, opened in 1976, is also loosely considered to be part of Itaewon, though it is legally situated within Hannam-dong.

 Incidents

 COVID-19 outbreak

-During the COVID-19 pandemic Itaewon was a source of a major disease cluster traced back from over 130 confirmed cases.
-South Korea's media began focusing on the neighborhood after public health authorities announced that a man who later tested positive for the coronavirus visited several establishments in the area on 2 May.
-Because of the outbreak in Itaweon, homosexuals have been stigmatized.
+During the COVID-19 pandemic, Itaewon was a source of a major disease cluster traced back from over 130 confirmed cases.
+South Korean media began focusing on the neighborhood after public health authorities announced that a man who later tested positive for the coronavirus visited several establishments in the area on May 2.
+The scrutiny brought unwanted attention to the LGBTQ community.

 2022 crowd crush

-On 29 October 2022, a crowd crush occurred during the 2022 Halloween festival.
+On October 29, 2022, a crowd crush occurred during a Halloween celebration.
 Over 150 people were confirmed dead and over 100 were injured.
 Of the confirmed dead, 26 were foreign nationals.
-The influx of visitors from all over the country as well as foreign nationals was potentially caused by the pandemic restrictions being lifted after two years.
-It is said that the hotels and events were booked well before the event showing that large crowds were expected.
+The influx of visitors from all over the country as well as foreign nationals was potentially caused by pandemic restrictions being lifted after two years.
+It was reported that hotels in the area were booked well before the event, showing that large crowds were expected.

 In popular culture

-Korean singer-songwriter JYP (Park Jin-young) and Yoo Se-yoon's hip hop duo UV released the song "Itaewon Freedom" in April 2011.
+Korean singer-songwriter JYP (Park Jin-young) and Yoo Se-yoon's hip-hop duo UV released the song "Itaewon Freedom" in April 2011.
 The title alludes to (and the lyrics celebrate) a common Korean perception of Itaewon's "open atmosphere", in contrast with conventional Korean culture, which is more conservative.
-The popularity of the song and its music video inspired a parody cover song and video from the girl group Crayon Pop in 2013.
+The popularity of the song and its music video inspired a parody cover from the girl group Crayon Pop in 2013.
 Both videos were partially filmed on location in Itaewon.

-The 2020 South Korean Netflix television series Itaewon Class is set in Itaewon.
-The drama was praised for its diverse and inclusive cast and its realistic portrayal of subjects such as prejudice and discrimination against foreigners, ex-convicts and the LGBT people, as well as the portrayal of misbehaviors by chaebol corporations.
-Time Magazine included Itaewon Class on its list of "The 10 Best Korean Dramas to Watch on Netflix" and Forbes included the series on its list of "The 13 Best Korean Dramas Of 2020".
-Visitors to Itaewon can visit the original DanBam pub now called SeoulBam, which features famous dishes from the show such as soft tofu stew and spicy stir-fried pork.
+The 2020 South Korean Netflix television series Itaewon Class is set in its namesake neighborhood.
+Visitors to Itaewon can visit the original DanBam pub, now called SeoulBam, which features dishes from the show, such as soft tofu stew and spicy stir-fried pork.

 Transportation

-It is served by Seoul Subway Line 6 via Itaewon, Noksapyeong and Hangangjin stations.
+Itaewon is served by Seoul Subway Line 6 via Itaewon, Noksapyeong, and Hangangjin stations.